Our Story

 Foundation

-Twenty-two years ago Sara Trollinger, a former schoolteacher, was led by the Lord to establish a faith-based ministry, House of Hope in Orlando, Florida.
+Forty years ago Sara Trollinger, a former schoolteacher, was led by the Lord to establish a faith-based ministry, House of Hope in Orlando, Florida.

 This ministry is a residential program where hurting, troubled teens can learn to accept responsibility, submit to authority, and get along with peers and adults.
 The emphasis in this Christ-centered environment is on healing and restoring teens and their families Sara started House of Hope in 1985 with five people praying and $200.
 Today, House of Hope Orlando has changed the lives of hundreds of young people, their families, and countless friends.
 In 2001, Sara founded National House of Hope, which is the catalyst for developing Houses of Hope across America and internationally.
 House of Hope Orlando serves as the National model after which other Houses of Hope pattern themselves.